janewliang/PanelRePROducible/README.md

 ### Shared Code Dependencies
 - `_deps/`: Functions for running PanelPRO models and obtaining diagnostic metrics.
 They are called as dependencies to run the simulation studies and data application.
-- `simulate_families`: Functions for simulating detailed pedigrees, including family history of cancer, genotypes, and tumor marker testing results.
+- `simulate_families/`: Functions for simulating detailed pedigrees, including family history of cancer, genotypes, and tumor marker testing results.

 ### Simulation Studies
 - `sim/`: Code to run simulation studies where the simulated families have family structures sampled from the HCP cohort.